BjarkeHautop/Transfer-learning/README.md

-# Transfer learning
+# Transfer learning 101
-This repo contains a [website](https://bjarkehautop.github.io/Transfer-learning/) which can predict if image is a cat, dog or horse.
-The model was trained by transfer learning on MobileNet.
+This repo walks you through how to train your custom classifier using transfer learning and how to deploy it on github pages like I have done [here](https://bjarkehautop.github.io/Transfer-learning/).